Auctioning with Strategically Reticent Bidders: Introduction

-Suppose the auctioneer decides to run the standard second price auction.
-As the bidder 1 is forced to report a state, his utility will be $0$.
-This is because regardless of what state he reports, one of bidder 2 or 3 will have value $1$, which is greater than his value $0.9$.\footnote{So here truthfulness remains a dominant strategy equilibrium that achieves maximum welfare through the standard second-price auction in this example, while the \scv{} is not satisfied for bidder 1. } It is thus impossible for him to win the auction.

-Now suppose the second-price auction is modified to allow an extra action for bidders -- ``silence'': when a bidder choose to be silent, the auctioneer will use the expected bidder values based on her prior knowledge to determine the winner and payment.
-In this case, if bidder 1 simply keeps silent, he will always win and receive utility $0.4$, because the values of bidder 2 and 3 are both estimated as $0.5$. \end{example}
+Suppose the auctioneer runs the standard second price auction.
+If bidder 1 is forced to report a state (truthfully or untruthfully), his utility will always be $0$ since only bidder 2 or 3 can be the winner, depending on $\theta_1$ is $1$ or $0$.
+In contrast, suppose the auction is modified to allow an extra action for bidders -- ``silence'': when a bidder chooses to be silent, the auctioneer will use the expected bidder values to run the second price auction.
+In this case, if bidder 1 simply keeps silent, he will always win and receive utility $0.4=0.9 - 0.5$, because the values of bidder 2 and 3 are both estimated as $0.5$. \end{example}